haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 4. there are **no** guarantees that the message will be received at all

 Asynchronous sending buys us several benefits.
-Improved concurrency is possible, because processes do not need to block and wait for acknowledgements and error handling need not be implemented each time a message is sent.
+Improved concurrency is possible, because processes need not block or wait for acknowledgements, nor does error handling need to be implemented each time a message is sent.
 Consider a stream of messages sent from one process to another.
 If the stream consists of messages `a, b, c` and we have seen `c`, then we know for certain that we will have already seen `a, b` (in that order), so long as the